-During the first three months of 2024, we saw the continuing impact of several macroeconomic events on our business and on our buyers and suppliers.
-These events included, but were not limited to, a higher interest rate environment and heightened uncertainty regarding future rate actions by the Federal Reserve, continuing and sustained inflationary pressure in many sectors, and shifting economic sentiments and indecision evidenced, in part, by lingering negative consumer sentiment.
+During the first six months of 2024, we saw the continuing impact of several macroeconomic events on our business and on our buyers and suppliers.
+These events included, but were not limited to, a higher interest rate environment and heightened uncertainty regarding future rate actions by the Federal Reserve, continuing and sustained inflationary pressure in many sectors, shifting economic sentiments and indecision evidenced, in part, by lingering negative consumer sentiment and the upcoming election cycle.

-The near-term and potential longer term impacts of these macroeconomic events, including inflation and an uncertain interest rate environment, on our business and the economy remain unclear.
-On the one hand, our revenue has been positively impacted by the current interest rate environment as the interest we earn on funds held for buyers has increased resulting in payment revenue and margin improvement.
-We also believe that the value of our customer's payments has increased due to inflation, positively impacting our total payment volume and the base on which we earn interchange revenue.
+The near-term and potential longer term impacts of these events, including inflation and an uncertain interest rate environment, on our business and the economy remain unclear.
+On the one hand, as higher rates have held steady in the current interest rate environment, the interest we earn on funds held for buyers has positively impacted our payment revenue and margin.

-On the other hand, we believe that the current macroeconomic environment has caused and continues to cause certain of our customers to moderate their expenditures and purchasing decisions, particularly discretionary spending, impacting the number of transactions processed across our network.
+On the other hand, we believe that the current macroeconomic environment and the upcoming election cycle has caused and continues to cause certain of our customers to moderate their expenditures and purchasing decisions, particularly discretionary spending, impacting the number of transactions processed across our network.
+We believe that this same environment has caused certain of our suppliers to select to receive lower cost forms of payment on our network, including check, which has in turn, negatively impacted our payment type mix and our transaction yield and the revenue we earn from interchange fees during the quarter.
+The near and longer impact of these selections and macroeconomic conditions on the adoption rate of electronic forms of payment on our network remains uncertain.
 Inflationary pressure also negatively impacts our operating costs by increasing costs incurred by us to operate our business, some of which we may not be able to recoup from our customers.
-The impact of these macroeconomic conditions on the acceptance rate of electronic forms of payment on our network that result in interchange revenue also remains highly uncertain.

-While the impacts of inflation and increased interest rates are impacting our business in the short term, we may not see these impacts or may see different impacts in future periods, which could lead to difficulty in comparing our current consolidated financial results to our results in future reporting periods.
+While the impacts of inflation and increased interest rates are impacting our business in the short term, we may not see these impacts or may see different impacts in the future, for example if and when the Federal Reserve elects to cut interest rates that would impact our interest income, which could lead to difficulty in comparing our current consolidated financial results to our results in future reporting periods.